bethtelford/houser-redo/README.md

 * A user should be able to see all the houses that have been added to the database.
 * Each house should display its name, address, city, state, and zipcode information.
 * A user should be able to click the 'Add New Property' button to be taken to the Wizard view.
+* A user should be able to delete any single house.

 ## Design
 PICTURE HERE